sunisdown/faster_cpython/pep_ast_optimizer.rst

 * Add ``sys.astoptimizer``: callable with prototype
   ``def optimizer(tree, filename)`` used to rewrite an AST tree, ``None`` by default (not used).
+The optimizer is called after the creation of the AST and before the compilation to bytecode.
 * Add a new compiler flag ``PyCF_OPTIMIZED_AST`` to get the optimized AST, ``PyCF_ONLY_AST`` returns the AST before the optimizer.
 * Add ``ast.Constant``: this type is not emited by the compiler, but only used internally in an AST optimizer to simplify the code.
 It doesn't contain line number and column offset informations on tuple or frozenset items.
-* PyCodeObject.co_lnotab: line number delta becomes signed to support moving instructions => need to modify MAGIC_NUMBER in importlib
+* ``PyCodeObject.co_lnotab``: line number delta becomes signed to support moving instructions => need to modify MAGIC_NUMBER in importlib

 Implementation:

-* Enhance compiler to emit correctly constants
+* Enhance the compiler to support ``tuple`` and ``frozenset`` constants.
+  Currently, ``tuple`` and ``frozenset`` constants are created by the peephole optimizer, after the bytecode compilation.
-* marshal: fix serialization of the empty frozenset singleton
+* ``marshal`` module: fix serialization of the empty frozenset singleton
-* update Tools/parser/unparse.py for ast.Constant
+* update ``Tools/parser/unparse.py`` to support the new ``ast.Constant``
+  node type

 Prior Art
 =========

-In 2011, Eugene Toder proposes to rewrite the peephole optimizer with an AST optimizer: issue #11549, `Build-out an AST optimizer, moving some functionality out of the peephole optimizer <https://bugs.python.org/issue11549>`_.
+In 2011, Eugene Toder proposes to rewrite some peephole optimizations in a new AST optimizer: issue #11549, `Build-out an AST optimizer, moving some functionality out of the peephole optimizer
-The patch adds ``ast.Lit`` (it was proposed to renamed it to ``ast.Literal``).
+<https://bugs.python.org/issue11549>`_.
+The patch adds ``ast.Lit`` (it
+was proposed to rename it to ``ast.Literal``).

 Issue #17515: `Add sys.setasthook() to allow to use a custom AST optimizer <https://bugs.python.org/issue17515>`_.

+Previous attempts to implement AST optimizers were abandonned because the speedup was negligible compared to the effort to implement them, or because optimizations changed the Python semantic.

+Supporting specialized bytecode with guards (PEP xxx) allow to implement more efficient optimizations without breaking the Python semantic.
+Adding a new ``dict.__version__`` property (PEP yyy) allows to implement efficient guards on namespaces to check if a variable was replaced.

 Copyright